Source:Townhall– Longtime White House correspondent Helen Thomas with President Richard Nixon. I don’t know who the other man is.

-When it comes to Richard Nixon’s political career at least pre-White House I’m mostly interested in his career from 1961 after he just left the Vice Presidency after losing the 1960 presidential election to Senator Jack Kennedy.
-Up until January of 1969 when he’s sworn as the 37th President of the United States.
+When it comes to Richard Nixon’s political career at least pre-White House, I’m mostly interested in his career from 1961 after he just left the Vice Presidency after losing the 1960 presidential election to Senator Jack Kennedy, up until January of 1969 when he’s sworn as the 37th President of the United States.
 Because during this period Dick Nixon is completely out of public office either as a politician or as a public official in any office for the first time since January, 1947 when he gets sworn in as an elected U.S. Representative in the House of Representatives.

-This was a very rough, but very productive time for Dick Nixon post 1962 California governor’s race debacle where he lost to California Governor Pat Brown in a major landslide.
+This was a very rough, but very productive time for Dick Nixon post-1962 California governor’s race debacle where he lost to California Governor Pat Brown in a major landslide.
 So Nixon was at a point where he didn’t know what to do with the rest of life.
-He got addicted to politics and public office his six years in Congress both in the House and Senate.
-And was a very hardworking and productive Vice President for President Dwight Eisenhower.
+He got addicted to politics and public office his six years in Congress (both in the House and Senate) and was a very hardworking and productive Vice President for President Dwight Eisenhower.
 And which Jack Kennedy still President going into 1963 it looked like JFK would get elected with huge Democratic majorities in Congress once again in 1964.

-So what was Dick Nixon to do a man who loved political and public affairs and serving in government.
+So what was Dick Nixon to do as a man who loved political and public affairs and serving in government.
 What he did seeing that it would be at least a while before he would have another real shot at the presidency 1968 at the earliest.
-And that might have depended on who the Democratic nominee might be that year, he decided to make a lot of money as a corporate lawyer in New York.
-Defending and representing companies across the country and become a party man inside of the Republican Party in his spare time.
+And that might have depended on who the Democratic nominee might be that year, he decided to make a lot of money as a corporate lawyer in New York defending and representing companies across the country and become a party man inside of the Republican Party in his spare time.